adamsilver/maintainablecss.com-jekyll/_chapters/03-reuse.md

 ## What about mixins?

-CSS preprocessors allow you to create mixins which can be really helpful because they provide the best of both worlds but they should be designed with caution.
+If you're using a CSS preprocessor, you can use mixins.
+They are helpful because they can provide the best of both worlds.

-You have to be very careful to update a mixin because it propagates in all instances just like utility classes.
-It can be problematic to edit and instead you create new mixins that are slightly different causing redundancy and maintenance problems.
+But, you should use them with caution.
+Just like utility classes, updating a mixin propagates to all instances.

+Instead of updating a mixin, a developer could create a new, slightly different mixin.
+This causes redundancy.

-Also, mixins can become very complicated with lots of params, conditionality and large declarations of styles.
-All of this makes it complicated and complicated is hard to maintain.
+Moreover, mixins can end up containing multiple parameters, conditionality and lots of rules.
+This makes CSS more complicated.
+Complicated is hard to maintain.

-To mitigate, you can make mixins really granular.
-For example you could have a "red text" mixin which is certainly better.
-But then again, the declaration of that mixin is basically the same as a declaration of red text&mdash;might as well just declare that instead.
+To mitigate, you can create granular mixins.
+For example, you could have a "red text" mixin.
+This is better.
+However, the declaration of that mixin is basically the same as a declaring a rule: `color: red`.
+You might as well declare that instead.

-If you need to update it in multiple places, then a search and replace might just do it, depending on your context.
-And even if you did use a mixin, when red changes to orange, you will have to do a search and replace anyway, because the mixin name will otherwise be misleading.
+If you need to update the rule in multiple places, a search and replace might be all you need.
+Even if you did use a mixin, if *red* changes to *orange*, for example, the name of the mixin will need to be changed anyway.

-This does not mean mixins are "bad"&mdash;in fact they can be very helpful.
-For example, being able to apply *clearfix* rules across different elements at different breakpoints is probably a very helpful thing to do for maintainability.
-Just make sure to use them with care.
+I am not saying Mixins are bad.
+They can be helpful in some cases.
+For example, you might want to apply *clearfix* rules across different breakpoints.
+Use them with care.

 ## What about performance?

-I don't have stats to hand, but I can very confidently say that it's not wise to practice premature optimisation.
-Let's say you have a very large CSS codebase (100KB or more).
+I don't have stats to hand, but I know it's not wise to practice premature optimisation.

-Firstly, I *guess* you *might* save yourself a few KB.
-Secondly, there are alternative paths to improving performance and thirdly, you probably have redundant code due to a lack of maintainability.

-Also consider that one or two images are likely to be far larger than the entire CSS so exerting energy here is probably of little value.
+Even if you have a CSS codebase of 100kb or more, I doubt you can save that much anway.
+Compressing just one image will probably be more valuable than shaving CSS.

+Moreover, there are other ways to improve performance.
+And lastly, you probably have some redundancy in your CSS because of the problems discussed in this guide.

 ## Is this violating DRY principles?

-Attempting to reuse `float: left` as an example, is akin to trying to reuse variable names in different Javascript objects.
+Attempting to reuse, for example `float: left`, is akin to trying to reuse variable names in different Javascript objects.
 It's simply not in violation of DRY.

 ## Final thoughts on reuse

-Reuse and DRY are such important principles in software engineering but when it comes to CSS, striving to reuse too much ironically makes maintenance *harder*.
-However, there are times when reuse and abstraction makes sense which is discussed in later chapters.
+Reuse and DRY are important principles in software engineering.
+But, striving to reuse CSS too much ironically makes maintenance *harder*.
+Lastly, there are times when reuse through abstraction makes sense which I discuss in later chapters.